kmerckae/panda_safe_hrc_tutorial/source/panda_arm/franka_desk.rst

 .. role:: raw-html(raw)
     :format: html

-.. note:: This page is generally written.
+.. note:: To follow this page for another robot that the *Panda 2* in the R&MM lab at Vrije Universiteit Brussel,
-          You only have to change the IP address of the robot if you want to follow this page for a different Panda robot.
+          you will have to change the IP address of the robot and the username and password you will need to enter Franka Desk.

 Start Franka Desk